Aditya24Kashyap/Supply_Chain_Complete_Analysis/README.md

-# 📦 Supply Chain Analysis & Delay Prediction
+# 📦 Supply Chain Analysis & Delivery Delay Prediction

 ## 🚀 Project Overview
-This project analyzes a real-world supply chain dataset to identify delivery inefficiencies, detect bottlenecks, and predict late deliveries using machine learning.
+This project analyzes a real-world supply chain dataset to identify **delivery delays, operational bottlenecks, and profitability impact**, and builds a **machine learning model** to predict late deliveries.

-It demonstrates how data analysts solve business problems using **data cleaning, exploratory data analysis (EDA), visualization, and predictive modeling**.
+It simulates a real business scenario where data is used to improve logistics and decision-making.

 ---

 ## 🎯 Business Problem
-Late deliveries impact:
+Late deliveries negatively affect:
 - Customer satisfaction
 - Operational efficiency
-- Profitability
+- Revenue and profitability

 ### Key Questions:
 - Why are deliveries getting delayed?
 - Which factors contribute most to delays?
 - How do delays affect profit?
-- Can we predict late deliveries?
+- Can we predict late deliveries in advance?

 ---